mingshuwang/mingshu-website/content/publication/enlighten-244842/index.md

   evidence, our workflow exemplifies the potential of the planning support system to help urban planners and governments understand their urban policy regarding urban polycentricity.
-publication: '*Computers, Environment and Urban Systems*, 89'
+publication: '*Computers, Environment and Urban Systems*'
 doi: 10.1016/j.compenvurbsys.2021.101677
 links:
 - name: URL